Paul Gerhardt

-Paulus or Paul Gerhardt (12 March 1607 – 27 May 1676) was a German theologian, Lutheran minister and hymnodist.
+Paulus or Paul Gerhardt (12 March 1607 – 27 May 1676) was a German theologian, Lutheran pastor and hymnodist, considered Germany's greatest hymn writer.
+His songs and hymns were published in contemporary hymnals such as Praxis pietatis melica, and are still part of modern hymnals.
+Hymn stanzas by him feature prominently in Bach's Passions and the Christmas Oratorio.

 Biography

 Gerhardt was born into a middle-class family at Gräfenhainichen, a small town between Halle and Wittenberg.
 His father died in 1619, his mother in 1621.
 At the age of fifteen, he entered the Fürstenschule in Grimma.
 The school was known for its pious atmosphere and stern discipline.
 The school almost closed in 1626 when the plague came to Grimma, but Paul remained and graduated from there in 1627.
 In January 1628 he enrolled in the University of Wittenberg.
 There, two teachers in particular had an influence on him: Paul Röber and Jacob Martini.
 Both of these men were staunch Lutherans, promoting its teachings not only in the classroom but in sermons and hymns.
 Röber in particular often took his sermon texts from hymns.
 In this way Gerhardt was taught the use of hymnody as a tool of pastoral care and instruction.